tareq1988/woocommerce-bkash/README.md

 bKash Payment Gateway for WooCommerce

 This is a very good and excellent plugin to shop online around Bangladesh using bKash payment gateway.
-If you(Store owner)'re using [WooCommerce](http://www.woothemes.com/woocommerce/) for your store, you definitely choose bKash for local payment for your shop.
+If you(Store owner)'re using [WooCommerce](http://www.woothemes.com/woocommerce/) for your store, you should choose bKash for local payment for your shop.

 ### Here is how to use:

-* Download the plugin from [WordPress.org](https://wordpress.org/plugins/woocommerce-bkash/)
+* Download the plugin from [WordPress.org](https://wordpress.org/plugins/woocommerce-bkash/).
+Typically, you're developer will do it for you, if you're not a developer yourself.

 * Install and active it, as you're normally install and active other plugin too,

-* Normally, you would not find any settings or options to use, rather go to <strong>WooCommerce</strong> > <strong>Settings</strong> from your <strong>Dashboard</strong>, location URL would be exactly like below -
+* Normally, you would not find any settings or options to use in the Dashboard, rather go to <strong>WooCommerce</strong> > <strong>Settings</strong> from your <strong>Dashboard</strong>, location URL would be exactly like below -

 ```
 http://yoursite.ext/wp-admin/admin.php?page=wc-settings
 ```

-* Now click on <strong>Checkout</strong> tab and you'll now see the <strong>bKash</strong> link, Click and enter the bKash setting page.
+* Now click on <strong>Checkout</strong> tab and you'll now see the <strong>bKash</strong> link, Click and enter the bKash setting page,

-* Now, do <strong>Check</strong> the checkbox, if the <strong>Enable/Disable</strong> option is unchecked,
+* Now, do <strong>Check</strong> the checkbox, if the <strong>Enable/Disable</strong> option is unchecked, This option must be checked to show this payment method in checkout page.

 * Give a custom <strong>Title</strong> text by yourself or keep it as is in the text field,